tauhid017/AceMyinterview/README.md

 # 🎙️ ACeMyInterview

-ACeMyIntee=rview is an innovative web platform designed to help students **prepare for the interviews**.
+ACeMyInterview is an innovative web platform designed to help students **prepare for the interviews**.
 It simulates recruiter-style interactions, generates role-specific questions, evaluates answers, and stores candidate data securely — powered by modern AI.

 ---